ThreatConnect-Inc/threatconnect-developer-docs/docs/rest_api/playbooks/playbooks.rst

     /v2/playbooks/search?name=Playbook%20Name

-or to return only active Playboks:
+or to return only active Playbooks:

 .. code::